blockbridge/blockbridge-kb/guide/openstack/index.md

 **single-cloud** mode.
 In this mode, Blockbridge automatically creates its own tenant accounts on demand to service your OpenStack users.

-In **multi-cloud** mode, you create a Blockbridge account for each of your tenants and define an OpenStack volume backend for that account in the Cinder configuration for that OpenStack cloud.
+In **multi-cloud** mode, you create a Blockbridge account for each of your OpenStack clouds and define an OpenStack volume backend for that account in the Cinder configuration for that OpenStack cloud.
 You can map the same account into multiple OpenStack clouds.